Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 The fee covers the cost of printing your statement in the Sample Ballot.
 The total deposit required for your statement is $418.
 Should the actual cost be less than the deposit, the difference will be refunded.
 Should the actual cost be more than the deposit, a bill for the difference will be mailed to you.

 City of Malibu elections are consolidated with the County of Los Angeles.
-The City Clerk, as the City's Elections Official, assists candidates in meeting their legal responsibilities before, during, and after an election.
-From election pre-planning to the certification of official election results from Los Angeles County, and filing of final campaign disclosure documents, the City Clerk manages the process that forms the foundation of our democratic system of government.
+The City Clerk, as the Local Elections Official, assists candidates in meeting their legal responsibilities before, during, and after an election.
+From election pre-planning to the certification of official election results from the County, and filing of final campaign disclosure documents, the City Clerk manages the process that forms the foundation of our democratic system of government.

-To determine your polling place or to obtain voter information, visit the Los Angeles County Registrar-Recorder/County Clerk website at:
+To determine the Vote Center closest to you or to obtain voter information, visit the Los Angeles County Registrar-Recorder/County Clerk website at:

 You may withdraw as a candidate at any time prior to the close of the nomination period.
 After that date, you may not withdraw, and your name will appear on the ballot.